nahi/httpclient/README.md

 ## About this fork

-I don't care for any standarts etc, and will try to make it work like browsers work
+I just try to make it work properly (as a browser would) for my use cases.

 ## Install